nuxeo-sandbox/nuxeo-ldt-parser/README.md

 ### Rendering a _Record_
 To render a record, you will first get its JSON and then render it as you need.
-In the unit tests, we provide rendering examples: render to html (using freemarker for templating), render to pdf (which actually is a rendering to html then a conversion to pdf)
+In the unit tests, we provide rendering examples: Render to html (using freemarker for templating), render to pdf (which actually is a rendering to html then a conversion to pdf)

 ### Retrieving a _Record_ inside the LDT File